 GeneCards Summary for TRPA1 Gene

 TRPA1 (Transient Receptor Potential Cation Channel, Subfamily A, Member 1) is a Protein Coding gene.
-Diseases associated with TRPA1 include episodic pain syndrome, familial and familial episodic pain syndrome with predominantly upper body involvement.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include calcium channel activity and channel activity.
+Diseases associated with TRPA1 include familial episodic pain syndrome with predominantly upper body involvement and episodic pain syndrome, familial.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
+GO annotations related to this gene include ion channel activity and channel activity.
 An important paralog of this gene is ANKRD16.

 UniProtKB/Swiss-Prot for TRPA1 Gene

-Receptor-activated non-selective cation channel involved in detection of pain and possibly also in cold perception and inner ear function.
-Has a central role in the pain response to endogenous inflammatory mediators and to a diverse array of volatile irritants, such as mustard oil, garlic and acrolein, an irritant from tears gas and vehicule exhaust fumes.
-Acts also as a ionotropic cannabinoid receptor by being activated by delta(9)-tetrahydrocannabinol (THC), the psychoactive component of marijuana.
-Not involved in menthol sensation.
+Receptor-activated non-selective cation channel involved in detection of pain and possibly also in cold perception and inner ear function (PubMed:25389312, PubMed:25855297).
+Has a central role in the pain response to endogenous inflammatory mediators and to a diverse array of volatile irritants, such as mustard oil, cinnamaldehyde, garlic and acrolein, an irritant from tears gas and vehicule exhaust fumes (PubMed:25389312, PubMed:20547126).
+Is also activated by menthol (in vitro)(PubMed:25389312).
+Acts also as a ionotropic cannabinoid receptor by being activated by delta(9)-tetrahydrocannabinol (THC), the psychoactive component of marijuana (PubMed:25389312).
 May be a component for the mechanosensitive transduction channel of hair cells in inner ear, thereby participating in the perception of sounds.
 Probably operated by a phosphatidylinositol second messenger system (By similarity).

-TRPA1 is a member of the transient receptor potential (TRP) superfamily of ion channels.
+The ankyrin-like receptor family (TRPA1) is a member of the transient receptor potential (TRP) superfamily of ion channels.
 TRPA1 is classed as a thermoTRP: a TRP channel which is gated by temperature and functions as a temperature transducer.
-This channel is thought to be indirectly activated by cold; it is often expressed in the same neurons as TRPV1, another thermoTRP, which senses heat